kayvansol/GitLabCICD/README.md

 ![alt text](https://raw.githubusercontent.com/kayvansol/GitLabCICD/refs/heads/main/img/1.webp?raw=true)

-GitLab is a web-based Git repository that provides free open and private repositories, issue-following capabilities, and wikis.
+**`GitLab`** is a web-based Git repository that provides free open and private repositories, issue-following capabilities, and wikis.
 It is a complete DevOps platform that enables professionals to perform all the tasks in a project — from project planning and source code management to monitoring and security.

-This article will guide you on how to do CI/CD pipeline setup with GitLab.
+This article will guide you on how to do **`CI/CD pipeline`** setup with GitLab.

 Continuous integration and continuous delivery (CI/CD) is a methodology of automatically building and deploying code to provide you with greater speed and reliability.
 It is done in two parts: continuous integration (CI) and continuous delivery (CD).

-Continuous delivery is then getting your code to a deliverable state, so it can be deployed at the click of a button.
-Or, in the case of continuous deployment, automatically deploy your code if all tests pass.
+`Continuous delivery` is then getting your code to a deliverable state, so it can be deployed at the click of a button.
+Or, in the case of `continuous deployment`, automatically deploy your code if all tests pass.

 </hr>

 ![alt text](https://raw.githubusercontent.com/kayvansol/GitLabCICD/refs/heads/main/img/2.webp?raw=true)

-Installing docker on 2 servers with ansible 🎉
+# Installing docker on 2 servers with ansible 🎉

 Related files are stored at my github :